Sebastian90Sonntag/LearnApp/README.md

 # LearnApp

-THIS PROJECT IS A PART OF GraphicDesignCoding UG.
+THIS PROJECT IS A PART OF GraphicDesignCoding.

 All constributers are not allowed to use any code of this project in projects outside of this organisation.